3Doodler

 The 3Doodler is a 3D pen developed by Peter Dilworth, Maxwell Bogue, and Daniel Cowen of WobbleWorks, Inc. (formerly WobbleWorks LLC).
 The 3Doodler works by extruding heated plastic that cools almost instantly into a solid, stable structure, allowing for the free-hand creation of three-dimensional objects.
-It utilizes plastic thread made of either acrylonitrile butadiene styrene ("ABS"), polylactic acid ("PLA"), or “FLEXY”, thermal polyurethane (“TPU”) that is melted and then cooled through a patented process while moving through the pen, which can then be used to make 3D objects by hand.
+It utilizes plastic thread made of either acrylonitrile butadiene styrene (ABS), polylactic acid (PLA), or FLEXY, thermoplastic polyurethane (TPU) that is melted and then cooled through a patented process while moving through the pen, which can then be used to make 3D objects by hand.
 The 3Doodler has been described as a glue gun for 3D printing because of how the plastic is extruded from the tip, with one foot of the plastic thread equaling "about 11 feet of extruded material".

-There are three models of the pen, Start, Create and Pro, intended for children, general consumers, and professionals respectively.
+There are three pen models, Start, Create and Pro, intended for children, general consumers, and professionals respectively.